-A bowl of Greek lentil soup, in Greek fakes and a piece of bread could possibly be the most unpretentious and delicious meal one can have.
-This fakes recipe is so easily made with few ingredients and is a hearty and comforting meal for the whole family.
+A bowl of Greek lentil soup, in Greek fakes and a piece of crusty bread could possibly be the most unpretentious and delicious meal one can have.
+This fakes recipe is easy to make with few ingredients and is a hearty and comforting meal for the whole family.

 Autumn always signals soup time in my mind.
 Usually the first soup I make is this Greek lentil soup.
 It makes a simple yet delicious meal.
 And when the subtle aroma of fakes fills my home it gives me a sense of comfort and reassurance.
-Most of the time I indulged in two bowls of the delicious soup, with lots of fresh bread, pieces of feta cheese and olives.
+Most of the time I indulge in two bowls of the delicious soup, with lots of fresh bread, pieces of feta cheese and olives.

 There are a few kinds of lentils and I usually use the green or brown variety.
 Brown lentils are one of the most common varieties of lentils, have a mild, earthy flavor and they easily hold their shape once cooked.
 Green lentils have a slightly peppery flavor and firm texture but have the longest cooking time out of all the varieties.

 Of course, you can use any variety of lentils you like with this recipe.
 Cooking time can vary.
 Please follow the directions on the package for perfect cooking.

 - Black beluga lentils need 20 to 25 minutes.
 Best for salads.

 - Red lentils only need 15 to 25 minutes.
 I prefer this variety when I make a coconut curry lentil soup.

 1. In a large pot heat the olive oil over medium heat.
 Add the diced onion and the garlic.
 Sauté for 1-2 min.
 Add the carrots and celery and sauté for 3-5 minutes.

 2. Stir and add the lentils, mix well.

 3. Add the tomatoes and softly smash them with your spoon.
 Mix well.